Paint stripper: Solvents

-Solvent-base paint strippers can be complex mixtures of various organic solvents, emulsifiers, thickening agents, alkaline or acid active ingredients as well as evaporation and corrosion inhibitors.
+Solvent-based paint strippers can be complex mixtures of various organic solvents, emulsifiers, thickening agents, alkaline or acid active ingredients as well as evaporation and corrosion inhibitors.
 Dichloromethane, also called methylene chloride, is a popular solvent, but its use has been declining because of health concerns.
 Traditional solvent paint strippers penetrate the layers of paint and break the bond between the paint and the object by swelling the paint.

 Aside from dichloromethane, some popular stripping solvents are N-methylpyrrolidone, dimethylformamide, benzyl alcohol, and dimethyl adipate.
 None of these are chlorocarbons.

 Paint strippers come in a liquid, or a gel ("thixotropic") form that clings even to vertical surfaces.

 Solvent strippers may also have formulations with limonene (obtained from orange peels) (or other terpene solvents).
 Nitromethane is another commonly used solvent.
 Dimethyl sulfoxide is a less toxic alternative solvent used in some formulations.
-Unfortunately, these alternative stripping formulas are less effective compared to those based on dichloromethane.
+These alternatives are less effective than strippers based on dichloromethane.